CNA Patient Ratio Laws by State

 Certified nursing assistants, or CNAs, are important members of a direct care nursing team.
 They’re commonly employed in long-term care facilities, hospices, home health, and hospitals.
 As caregivers, CNAs are responsible for reducing the risk of patient harm.
 The care they provide prevents adverse events, such as pressure ulcers and falls, that cost the healthcare industry billions of dollars a year.

-A balanced workload helps reduce the risk of patient harm, while helping with retention, but in many states, there’s no limit to the number of patients a CNA cares for on a given shift.
+A balanced workload can reduce the risk of patient harm, while helping with retention, but in many states, there’s no limit to the number of patients a CNA cares for on a given shift.
 We’ve compiled the CNA patient ratio laws by state below.
 But first, some context about the work of a CNA and how care standards are quantified.

 How Direct Care Nursing Teams Work

 The most common workplaces for CNAs are post-acute care facilities, which include assisted living, skilled nursing facilities, and nursing homes.
 In these settings, nursing care is divided among disciplines.
-Licensed nursing professionals and aids provide hands-on care to residents.
+Licensed nursing professionals and aides provide hands-on care to residents.
 Direct care nursing staff consists of:

 - Registered nurses (RNs)